dominikroser/streamlit_practice/README.md

 ↗️ Streamlit

-This is a collection of streamlit practice
+This is a collection of streamlit practice.
+The aim is to create a healthcare related dashboard.